thiagofborn/kinesis-clickstream-simplified/README.md

 10.222.108.64 myip 784f435de58f.ant.com
 ```

-### Launch the Application
+### Launching the Application
-Run the app you will have everything that is happening on the ouput.
+Run the app using the command bellow.
+You will be able to see all the ouput on your screen.
-This is nice to explain what is happening to your audience.
+This can be used to explain the whole process to your audience.
+RestFull APIs, the interaction between your app and AWS etc.
 ```shell
 node app.js
 ```